punkyman/dpof-plugin/README.md

 There is very little security on the folder selected in the plugin, it only checks if it's a folder in /media.
 Be careful, since it's gonna erase the content !

-To trace loading by shotwell, execute with the following command line :
-SHOTWELL_LOG=1 SHOTWELL_LOG_FILE=:console: shotwell

 To compile, install the sources of shotwell, then run :
 ./configure --install-headers
 ./make